Investor Protections and the SEC: A Crypto Perspective

 • Disclosure Requirements: Public companies and registered securities must disclose accurate financial and operational data, enabling informed decisions.
 Applied to crypto, this means token issuers may be required to disclose tokenomics, risks, and governance structures.

-• Anti-Fraud Enforcement: The SEC investigates and prosecutes fraudulent schemes, including Ponzi-like ICOs and misleading token sales.
+• Anti-Illegal deception Enforcement: The SEC investigates and prosecutes deceptive schemes, including Pyramid-like scheme-like ICOs and misleading token sales.

 • Market Oversight: By regulating exchanges and intermediaries, the SEC seeks to ensure transparent trading, fair access, and reduced manipulation.